digi-booster/content/files/en-us/web/css/css_grid_layout/relationship_of_grid_layout/index.md

 ### The same layout with CSS grids

 In this next example, I create the same layout using Grid.
 This time we have three `1fr` column tracks.
 We do not need to set anything on the items themselves; they will lay themselves out one into each cell of the created grid.
 As you can see they stay in a strict grid, lining up in rows and columns.
-With five items, we get a gap on the end of row two.
+With five items, we get a gap at the end of row two.

 ```css hidden
 * {box-sizing: border-box;}